 View video banner ad on Facebook.

-Floe is an interactive experience where users can discover how their everyday actions affect the environment.
+Floe was an interactive experience where users can discover how their everyday actions affect the environment.
 More importantly floe shows people how easy it is to make small life changes that make a big difference.

 Merit: One Show Interactive